fallemand/k-games-portfolio/README.md

 ### Considerations
 **Things I would have loved to do, but I couldn't for lack of time:**
-- Handle incorrect Ids in the App.
 - Deploy in demo server and provide public url.
 - Add Redux for state handling.
-- Functional testing with Nightwatch
+- Add more functional tests.
+- Handle incorrect Ids in the App.
 - Generate different bundles in development (with sourcemaps, not minified, etc).

 ---